The Process

 The Catholic Church recognizes baptisms from many Christian denominations.
 If you were baptized in one of these, you would not be

-baptized again, but would make a profession of faith in the Catholic Church before being confirmed and receiving Eucharist.
+baptized again but would make a profession of faith in the Catholic Church before being confirmed and receiving Eucharist.

 Ideally, if resources allowed, we would have a separate group for those who fall into this category, but because of numbers and because

-RCIA classes are also good as a “refresher” for those who have been away from the Church for a while.
+OCIA classes are also good as a “refresher” for those who have been away from the Church for a while.
 I've been married before....will that be a problem?

 they can guide you to an answer.

-Sacred Heart of Jesus Parish joins with St. Benedict, St. Joseph, St. Margaret Mary, and St. Patrick parishes for the formation process which officially begins in August.
+Sacred Heart of Jesus Parish joins with St. Mary's Village, St. Benedict, St. Joseph, St. Margaret Mary, and St. Patrick parishes for

 Who should I call to join?